 The Second-Year Experience

-In Public Law and Leadership, a second-year course, Elon Law students learn to work together in teams to tackle legal problems for nonprofit organizations and government agencies.
-The course gives students an opportunity to exercise leadership in the public arena with actual clients.
-The course is explored in-depth through the following video segment and additional content below.
+In Public Law & Leadership, a second-year course, Elon Law students learn to work together in teams to tackle legal problems for nonprofit organizations and government agencies.
+The course gives students an opportunity to exercise leadership in the public arena by creating legal proposals for nonprofit and government entities.
+The course is explored in-depth through the video segment and additional content below.

-Under the supervision of law professors, students work in model law firms, employing client interviewing techniques, legal research methods, and written and oral communication skills to develop memoranda and presentations for their clients.
+Under the supervision of law professors and attorney coaches, students work in small groups, employing client interviewing techniques, legal research methods, and written and oral communication skills to develop memoranda and presentations for their clients.

 In-class discussions explore team dynamics and the attributes of effective team leadership.
 Executive coaches assist students in assessing their individual leadership styles and establishing goals for interpersonal development in the team context.

-Students emerge from the class with a view of the skills expected of lawyers in the profession and in public leadership roles.
+Students emerge from the class with a view of the leadership and practical skills expected of lawyers in the profession and in public service roles.

-Action Greensboro • Center for Youth, Family, and Community Partnerships • City of Greensboro, University Roundtable • East Market Street Development Corporation • Greensboro Housing Coalition • Housing Greensboro, Inc. • Piedmont Conservation Council, Inc. • Self Help Corporation • Volunteer Center of Greensboro
+Action Greensboro • Alliance of Disability Advocates • Center for Youth, Family, and Community Partnerships • City of Greensboro, University Roundtable • East Market Street Development Corporation • Greensboro Housing Coalition • Housing Greensboro, Inc. • National Association for the Education of Homeless Children and Youth • Piedmont Conservation Council, Inc. • Self Help Corporation • Triad Local First • Volunteer Center of Greensboro

 News about Public Law & Leadership